plausible/docs/docs/stats-api.md

 import {Required, Optional} from '../src/js/api-helpers.js';

 The Plausible Stats API offers a way to retrieve your stats programmatically.
-It is a read-only interface to present historical and real-time stats only.
+It'sa read-only interface to present historical and real-time stats only.
 Take a look at our [events API](events-api.md) if you want to send pageviews or custom events to our backend and our [sites API](sites-api.md) if you want to manage your sites through the API.

 The API accepts GET requests with query parameters and returns standard HTTP responses along with a JSON-encoded body.
 All API requests must be made over HTTPS.